iraola/thesis-dataset/readme.md

+# Overall

 - sampling time = 36 seconds
 - typical scenario length = 25 h

+# Data checking notes

-- max consecutive times. data_checker.py checkes for many consecutive files as an error (possibly needed to trim data from an ESD case).
-The accepted value in setup.jsonis 26.
-Would be 25 accounting for composition sensors, but there is some weird case for file "plant_mode1009_IDV19_2891.csv" in which FMOL(13) takes the same value 26 consecutive times.
+- `test_bugged_cols` checks for many consecutive files as an error (possibly needed to trim data from an ESD case).
+The accepted value in setup.json is 25.
+I am deliberately ignoring disturbances 6, 8 and 19 because they produce weird null values mostly in FMOL(3) and FMOL(13) variables.
+- `test_cols` test is not passed here due to plant files having XMEAS_clean columns and res files not having them.
+We ignore this test for the moment.

 # Raw data